nagsterFVZ/self-driving/docs/docs/blogs/rane.md

 This week I cleaned up the cad assembly so it would go together the same way in cad as you would do reallife.
 With this update I could animate the sub-asemblies for making the work instruction.
 I also started with the basic lay-out of the work instruction and made the first slide.
 ## Week 16: 09-01-2023
 In this week I went on with the work instruction, the basic layout now is starting to come together and we have done all the suspension and differential parts.
 Meaning that we only need to do the main chassis work.
+## Week 17: 16-01-2023
+This week I reassembled the chassis since it was destroyed at the end of last week.
+After I've done that I worked on the final project report.
 ## Feedback Sessions
 ### First Feedback Session: 22-09-2022
 Write down a date with revision number, the rest was good and no problems were found.